Drive shaft giving you problems and driving you crazy?

 Don’t worry, we are here to help you find out if you have a drive shaft problem – once and for all!

-Drive shaft are found between the gearbox and front wheels, close to the ground.
+Drive shaft are usually found between the gearbox and front wheels.
 With the constant twisting and harsh road conditions, drive shaft problems are common for vehicle with mileage above 120,000 kilometres.
 A worn drive shaft will manifests itself in the following symptoms:

 - Spoiled or torn drive shaft cover